Common Names

 Preclinical studies suggest various properties with MO leaf, seed, and root extracts, including anticancer (3) (4), hepatoprotective (10), hypoglycemic (12) (41), anti-inflammatory (13) (14), antibacterial (18) (19) (42), antifungal (20), antiviral (21), and antisickling (37) effects.
 Models suggest potential to protect against Alzheimer’s disease (29) and digestive ulcers (24) (43), promote wound healing (30), and lower cholesterol levels (25).

 Studies in humans are quite limited.
 Preliminary findings suggest MO exerts a small positive effect on lipid profiles (38).
-An MO leaf powder increased insulin secretion in healthy subjects (44), and improved nutritional status and intake of AIDS patients undergoing antiretroviral therapy (45).
-A systematic review determined that well-designed human studies on safety and utility of moringa in diabetic or prediabetic patients are needed (48).
+An MO leaf powder increased insulin secretion in healthy subjects (44), and improved nutritional status and intake of AIDS patients undergoing antiretroviral therapy (45) (51).
+Systematic reviews determined potential benefits of MO in cardiovascular or metabolic disorders (52) and also cite the need for well-designed studies in diabetic or prediabetic patients (48).

 Mechanism of Action